Amy-Reidy/Portfolio/README.md

 ![IMG_20210427_103513 (1)](https://user-images.githubusercontent.com/73396449/123549631-227c2a80-d76a-11eb-8cb7-7395ca88872e.jpg)

-Hi there!
-I am a curious researcher, data enthusiast, and lifelong learner with a passion for social impact.
-I am always eager to learn about different cultures and take on new challenges to broaden my knowledge and skills.

-I hold an MA in Education and International Development, and I'm trained in monitoring, evaluation and learning (MEL).
-Over the past 10 years, I have worked in the non-profit and private sectors across 4 continents.
-Recently, I completed my Master's in Data Science (with my thesis project to be added to my portfolio soon).
-Currently, I'm based in Istanbul and working as a Data Analysis and Visualization Specialist for UNICEF's ECARO office.

-In addition to my role with UNICEF, I am also actively involved as a Data Scientist with an NGO working in sustainable rural development in Vietnam and as a Data & Evaluation Manager with an organization running surf craftmanship and drama workshops for children in Sub-Saharan Africa.
+Welcome to my portfolio!
+As a passionate researcher and data enthusiast, my journey is fueled by an unwavering commitment to learning and a drive to find innovative solutions to development and humanitarian challenges.
+This quest has led me to the fascinating fields of data science and international development, continually broadening my knowledge and honing my skills.

+In November 2023, I graduated with first-class honors from Atlantic Technological University, earning a Master's degree in Data Science.
+This accomplishment was a significant addition to my academic background, which also includes a Master's in Education and International Development.
+With over ten years of diverse experience across four continents in the non-profit and private sectors, my career has been a testament to my adaptability and broad perspective.

+Currently, I'm contributing remotely from Italy as a Data Ingestion and Analytics Consultant for UNICEF's ECARO office.
+My role revolves around managing and enhancing the ETL processes for the TransMonEE Regional Database for Children, and developing the TransMonEE Dashboard using Dash and Python.
+This position allows me to blend my technical acumen with a deep-seated desire to impact children's rights monitoring through data.

-My interests lie at the intersection of social impact and data science/analytics, and I am keen on leveraging data to help non-profits and governments to analyze, visualize and solve social issues around the world.
-I'm particularly interested in challenges related to poverty alleviation, migration and displacement, gender equality, children’s rights, and equity in public health and education.
+At the intersection of social impact and data science, my interests are varied but focused.
+I am especially drawn to addressing issues in poverty alleviation, migration, gender equality, children’s rights, and public health and education equity.

-As I continue to progress in my data science journey, I'm excited to add more projects to my portfolio that align with my interests.
-So, watch this space!
+Among the projects in my portfolio are a Convolutional Neural Network for Traffic Sign Classification and an exploration in Natural Language Understanding using Latent Semantic Analysis.
+These highlight my capability in applying advanced neural networks and my skill in deriving meaningful insights from complex data.

+As I continue on this exciting path in data science, I eagerly look forward to enriching my portfolio with projects that demonstrate my technical prowess and contribute significantly to societal betterment.
+Keep an eye on this space for the latest updates, and please feel free to reach out for potential collaborations or discussions!

 -----